Home » Blog » Tesla Wall Connector Gen 3 Vs. Gen 2 – Which is the Best?

 “Smart” charge

 • If you like “smart” technology with Gen 3, you have that.
 You can control the charger from your smartphone.
-Although this feature is limited, Tesla is working on adding more specs like the ability to communicate with your solar panel so you can easily switch from charging from Powerwall to a solar panel or vice versa.
+Although this feature is limited, Tesla is working on adding more specs like the ability to communicate with your renewable energy panel so you can easily switch from charging from Powerwall to a renewable energy panel or vice versa.

 What Is It Like to Charge With EV Gen 2 Vs. Gen 3?